 Kai-ming Cheng is Emeritus Professor at the University of Hong Kong.
 He was Chair Professor of Education, Dean of Education, Pro-Vice-Chancellor and Senior Advisor to the Vice-Chancellor of the University.
 He is now Director of Education Policy Unit at the Faculty of Education.
 He taught at the Harvard Graduate School of Education as Visiting Professor 1996-2007.
 Trained as a mathematician, he was a school teacher and a principal before he pursued doctoral study at the London Institute of Education.
 He has been involved in institutional evaluation and accreditation, policy discussion and training in higher education in various jurisdictions.
 He participated in the institutional evaluation of Peking University, Beijing Normal University, Nankai University, Xiaen University and Shantou University.
 Among others, he lectures at the National Academy of Education Administration, China, and SKOLKOVO, Russia.
 He created the Summer Institute on higher education at HKU.
 His current attention is on the fundamental changes in society and their challenges to education, and the attention to learning as the core business of education.
 He was founding convenor of the Strategic Research Theme on Learning Science which is a cross-disciplinary network with over 60 members across HKU.
 He has been consultant with the World Bank, UNESCO, UNICEF, UNDP and the Asian Development Bank.
 Recently, he is also involved in discussions about education reforms in the US.
 Currently, he is member of the National Advisory Committee on Curriculum Reform in China.
 Locally he is member of the Education Commission and was instrumental in the comprehensive reform which started 1999.
 He chaired the Advisory Committee on Teacher Education and Qualifications 2002-2008, and was Chairman of the Standing Committee on Language Education nd Research (2009-15).
 He also chairs the Hong Kong Regional Advisory Committee for PISA 2015.
 He writes a column in Hong Kong Economic Journal Daily, Shanghai Education and Escuela (Spain).

-Mr Dankert Vedeler is assistant director-general of the Norwegian Ministry of Education and Research’s Department of Policy Analysis, Lifelong Learning and International Affairs, working on the implementation of the new Sustainable Development Agenda.
+Mr Dankert Vedeler is former assistant director-general of the Norwegian Ministry of Education and Research’s Department of Policy Analysis, Lifelong Learning and International Affairs, working on the implementation of the new Sustainable Development Agenda.

 Mr Vedeler has made contributions to Norway’s education system.
 He joined the ministry in the early 1990s, and implemented reforms of upper secondary education, specializing in the design of a large-scale in-service program for teachers and principals.